 Moog Announces Share Repurchase Program

-EAST AURORA, NY, Moog Inc. (NYSE: MOG.A and MOG.B) announced today that its Board of Directors has authorized a share repurchase program.
-The program permits the Company to buy up to one million common shares, whether Class A or Class B shares, in open market or privately negotiated transactions at the discretion of management.
+EAST AURORA, NY, Moog Inc. (NYSE: MOG.A and MOG.B) announced today that its Board of Directors has amended its share repurchase program.
+The program includes both Class A and Class B common shares, and permits the Company to buy up to an aggregate of four million common shares at management’s discretion.

 The transactions will be made in accordance with rules and regulations of the U.S. Securities and Exchange Commission and other rules that govern such purchases.
-The purchase of one million shares of stock would represent approximately 2.2% of the shares outstanding.
+Four million shares represent approximately 9% of all shares of common stock outstanding.

 Moog Inc. is a worldwide designer, manufacturer, and integrator of precision control components and systems.
 Moog's high-performance systems control military and commercial aircraft, satellites and space vehicles, launch vehicles, missiles, automated industrial machinery, marine and medical equipment.
 Additional information about the company can be found at https://www.moog.com.